Celebrate Eid al Adha

 When is Eid-al-Adha this year?

-Celebrate Eid al Adha 2019 in the UK on the evening of Sunday 11th August through to Thursday 15th August.
+Celebrate Eid al Adha 2020 in the UK; it started on the evening of Thursday 30th July and runs to Monday 3rd August.
 The dates of Eid change year-on-year in the UK as they are governed by the sighting of the moon’s crescent following a new moon and because the moon’s visibility depends on clear skies and a number of other factors, the exact date of Muslim holidays cannot be predicted with certainty.
 As the moon is visible at different times in different places in the world, dates of Muslim holidays can also vary slightly from country to country.

 Everyone at Designer Childrenswear would like to wish our fabulous customers a very happy and enjoyable Eid-al-Adha.
 Shop beautiful Eid looks both online and in Sunderland store